34 Stylish Neutral Bedroom Ideas for the Ultimate Relaxing Retreat

 Spotlights can dramatically enhance your bedroom’s ambiance.
 Use them to highlight specific areas or create focal points.
 Semi-recessed spotlights offer versatility, with adjustable and sometimes retractable projectors.
 Point spotlights upwards to diffuse light across the room for a softer glow.

 Wireless spotlights are gaining popularity, allowing you to move and reposition them as needed.
-When planning your lighting, consider the activities in each area.
-Direct light works well for reading nooks or dressing areas, while softer lighting suits relaxation zones.
+When planning your lighting, consider the activities that will take place in each area.
+Direct light works well for reading nooks or dressing areas, while softer lighting is more suitable for relaxation zones.

 8. Themed Decor